ram-vibhul/devops-assesment/Readme.md

 ## How to submit results

-Fork this repository and solve as many tasks from list below as you can, folowing best practices of industry.
+Fork this repository and solve as many tasks from the list below as you can, following best practices of the industry.

-Push your results and share final version repo link with us.
+Push your results and share the final version repo link and documentation with us.

 ## Assessment Tasks